Anthony Albanese: 2019 leadership election

 Bill Shorten announced his resignation as Leader of the Labor Party on 18 May 2019, following Labor's unexpected defeat in the 2019 election.
 The day after, Albanese announced his candidacy in the subsequent leadership election.
 On 21 May, Chris Bowen announced he would also contest the ballot; however, the next day, he announced his withdrawal, citing his lack of support among the party membership.
 With no other candidate stepping forward, Albanese took the leadership unopposed on 30 May, with Richard Marles as his deputy.
-Aged 56 when he took office, he became the oldest first-time Opposition Leader in 59 years, since Arthur Calwell (aged 63) took office in 1960.
 Albanese unveiled his shadow ministry on 1 June 2019.

 Parliamentary activities

 Under his leadership, Labor supported the Morrison government's stage three tax cuts, despite the party being earlier opposed.
-Albanese led the Opposition during the COVID-19 pandemic, during which he took bipartisian positions on the government's response.
+Albanese led the Opposition during the COVID-19 pandemic, during which he took bipartisan positions on the government's response.
 On 4 July 2020, Labor won the 2020 Eden-Monaro by-election, despite a swing against it.
 On 22 November 2021, Albanese accused prime minister Scott Morrison of lying to Parliament.
 In December 2021, Albanese held a major campaign rally, unveiling Labor's slogan, "A Better Future".

 In February 2022, Albanese announced Labor would support the Morrison government's controversial religious discrimination bill.
 Labor successfully passed amendments to the bill to add protections for transgender school students after five Liberal MPs crossed the floor to vote in favour.
 After this, the government shelved the bill due to being unwilling to accept the amendments.